DEA Urged to End ‘Red Flag’ Policy for Pharmacies

 By Pat Anson, PNN Editor

-A pharmacy operated by the White House Medical Unit dispensed hundreds of prescriptions for opioids and other controlled substances without keeping proper records, according to a scathing audit released this month by the Department of Defense’s Office of the Inspector General (OIG).
+A pharmacy operated by the White House Medical Unit dispensed hundreds of prescriptions for opioids and other controlled substances without keeping proper records, according to a scathing audit released this month by the Office of the Inspector General (OIG) at the Department of Defense.

 In many cases, drugs, surgeries and other medical services were provided to ineligible White House staff members at no cost.
 Over-the-counter medications were also free to be taken from open bins to anyone who wanted them.